apache/druid/docs/tutorials/tutorial-extern.md

 LIMIT 10
 ```

-Druid exports the results of the query to the `/tmp/druid/wiki_example` dirctory.
+Druid exports the results of the query to the `/tmp/druid/wiki_example` directory.
-Run the following comannd to list the contents of
+Run the following command to list the contents of

 ```bash
 ls /tmp/druid/wiki_example